PLUG OK license plate

 Latest from CalCars-News: [see all latest]

-How to Get a Plug-In Hybrid: individuals are just now starting to get them, and they're VERY expensive
+How to Get a Plug-In Hybrid: hundreds of individuals and fleets have bought them, but they're still expensive.

 HERE'S THE QUICK SUMMARY:

-Depending on the choice of battery types, PHEVs using lead-acid are now available for $6-$10,000, nickel-metal for $8,000 and up, and lithium chemistries for $10,000 and up.
-Conversions are mostly for the Prius, with a few for the Ford Escape/Mercury Mariner hybrid SUVs.
+Depending on the choice of battery types, PHEV conversions using lead-acid, nickel-metal and lithium chemistries are now available for $2-$13,000.
+Conversions are mostly for the second-generation (2004-2009) Prius.
 At these prices, people are buying the "environmental feature" -- they want to be among the first owners of the world's cleanest extended-range vehicles.
 They are early adopters, buying "Version 1.0" PHEVs with "Good Enough to Get Started" batteries.
+See Where PHEVs Are for a list of early conversions.

-In addition to our someday seeing "from the ground-up" PHEVs like the Chevy Volt, Fisker Karma, and cars from Aptera, BYD, Venture and others, we believe carmakers, benefiting from economies of scale and far larger development resources, will some day extend their current hybrid lines with far better PHEVs, and we think they will be able to sell them for several thousand dollars more than standard hybrids.
+In addition to soon seeing "from the ground-up" PHEVs like the Chevy Volt, Fisker Karma, and others, we believe carmakers, benefiting from economies of scale and far larger development resources, will some day extend their current hybrid lines with far better PHEVs, and we think they will be able to sell them for several thousand dollars more than standard hybrids.
 At that point, we expect the aftermarket companies' prices to have come down sufficiently so that their conversions will be attractive to owners of hundreds of thousands of hybrids already on the road.
+And at that point, we expect these companies to move into conversions not just of hybrids but of non-hybrid gas-guzzlers (HEVT's F-150 below is a first prototype).

 See Below for Links to the Companies Offering Conversions

-Though carmakers now speak positively of PHEVs, it could be years before you'll find them at your local dealership.
+Though carmakers now speak positively of PHEVs, you won't find them at your local dealership until 2011.
 See How Carmakers are Responding to the Plug-In Hybrid Opportunity.
 If you want one now, know that you'll spend far more than they'll cost when mass-produced.
 Today you'd do it to be one of the first to drive the world's cleanest extended range vehicle; in the future, you'll do it because it's an obvious and affordable win!

 We Promote PHEV Conversion Programs: